megagonlabs/blue/agents/README.md

 ## template interactive agent

 See the `processor` function in the template interactive agent to see how to send interactive forms to render on the web application.
-To help develop interactive agents you can use the `agents/template-interactive` code as starter code.
+To help develop interactive agents you can use the [template-interactive agent](template-interactive) code as starter code.
 </br>
 </br>